 - A. Maximum improvement coverage: 80%.

 - B. Minimum yards.

 - (1) Front yard: 10 feet.

 - (2) Side yard: 5 feet.

 - (3) Rear yard: 5 feet.

-- C. Number of dwelling units: The developer may construct up to one hundred (100) dwelling units.
+- C. Number of dwelling units: The developer may construct up to one hundred eighty (180) dwelling units.

 - D. Maximum building height:

-- (1) The maximum building height shall be three stories with loft, but no greater than 45 feet.
+- (1) The maximum building height shall be four stories above garage, but no greater than 80 feet.

-- E. Building spacing: A minimum of 30 feet shall be provided between buildings.
+- E. Building spacing: A minimum of 30 feet shall be provided between buildings if there is more than one building.

 - F. Parking standards.

-- (1) In lieu of the standards set forth in § 200-27B, the following off-street parking standards shall apply: a minimum of 1.4 spaces per dwelling.
+- (1) In lieu of the standards set forth in § 200-27B, the following off-street parking standards shall apply: a minimum of 1.0 spaces per dwelling.

-- (2) Off-street parking lots shall be accessed by means of common driveways to the extent practicable.
+(2) Off-street parking lots shall be accessed by means of common driveways to the extent practicable.
 Cross-access easements with adjacent lots shall be required.
+Shared parking facilities are encouraged where possible.

+G. Sidewalks.

-Shared parking facilities are encouraged where possible. - G. Sidewalks. - (1) In lieu of the standards set forth in § 200-258A sidewalk widths shall be a minimum of four feet wide, except where sidewalk borders head-in parking stalls, the sidewalk shall be a minimum of six feet wide. - (2) All internal sidewalks and pathways shall be designed to provide access for the physically disabled.
+- (1) In lieu of the standards set forth in § 200-258A sidewalk widths shall be a minimum of four feet wide, except where sidewalk borders head-in parking stalls, the sidewalk shall be a minimum of six feet wide. - (2) All internal sidewalks and pathways shall be designed to provide access for the physically disabled.
 Access ramps shall be conveniently placed and sloped to provide easy connection to streets and sidewalks, in conformance with the American with Disabilities Act.
 This requirement does not apply to connections to Block 5, Lot 20.
+A minimum of one accessible route shall be provided to the RP-12 development from the public street and sidewalk, through Block 5, Lot 20.

+H. Landscaping.
-A minimum of one accessible route shall be provided to the RP-12 development from the public street and sidewalk, through Block 5, Lot 20. - H. Landscaping. - (1) All Section 200-91P standards shall apply except that: - In lieu of the standards set forth in §200-91P(4), the following shall apply: Storm water management facilities shall be designed in accordance with the guidelines set forth in the New Jersey Stormwater Best Management Practices Manual. - (b) Section 200-91P(5) (Open Space) shall not apply. - (c) Section 200-91P(6)(c) (Filtered Buffer) shall not apply to locations where internal drives and parking adjoin new residential buildings. - (d) Section 200-91P(6)(d)(4) is amended to allow a solid fence no greater than ten feet high.
-The fence is only required along a portion of the property line between the apartment buildings and the railroad tracks.
-The fence is not considered a structure. - (e) Section 200-91P(7)(a) and (b) shall not apply.

-- (f) Section 200-91P(7)(c) is amended to require that trees within the uncovered parking areas shall be provided at a minimum rate of two trees per 10 parking spaces. - (g) Section 200-91P(7)(d), (e), and (f) shall not apply. - (h) Existing trees over 5 inches DBH that are within ten feet of property lines shall be located and preserved to the extent possible.
+- (1) All Section 200-91P standards shall apply except that: - (a) In lieu of the standards set forth in §200-91P(4), the following shall apply: Storm water management facilities shall be designed in accordance with the guidelines set forth in the New Jersey Stormwater Best Management Practices Manual. - (b) Section 200-91P(5) (Open Space) shall not apply. - (c) Section 200-91P(6)(c) (Filtered Buffer) shall not apply to locations where internal drives and parking adjoin the building or buildings. - (d) Section 200-91P(6)(d)(4) is amended to allow a solid fence ten feet high.
+Such a fence is only required along a portion of the property line between the apartment building or buildings and the railroad tracks.
+The fence is not considered a structure. - (e) Sections 200-91P(7)(a), (b), (c), (d), (e), and (f) shall not apply. - (f) Existing trees over 5 inches DBH that are within ten feet of property lines shall be located and preserved to the extent possible.
 All other existing trees will be cleared and are not required to be relocated.

-J. Architectural and site design standards.
+I. Architectural and site design standards.